New federal regulations take effect that will allow commercial uses of drones in the United States.

-The rules created by the Federal Aviation Administration (FAA) cover unmanned aircraft weighing less than 55 pounds flown for "routine non-hobbyist use."
+The rules created by the Federal Aviation Administration (FAA) cover unmanned aircraft weighing less than 55 pounds flown for “routine non-hobbyist use.”
 The rules govern simple uses of drones for tasks like surveying property, real estate site inspections and photography.
-The rules do not (yet) allow use of drones for deliveries and shipping, which require autonomous technology.
+The rules do not (yet) allow the use of drones for deliveries and shipping, which require autonomous technology.

 Among the new FAA rules are the following:

 - All drones have to remain in Visual Line-Of-Sight (VLOS) of the pilot.
 The remote pilot in command and the person manipulating the flight controls must remain within VLOS of the visual observer.